DevXT-LLC/ezlocalai/README.md

 OpenAI Style endpoints available at `http://<YOUR LOCAL IP ADDRESS>:8091/v1/` by default.
 Documentation can be accessed at that <http://localhost:8091> when the server is running.

-For examples on how to use the server to communicate with the models, see the [Examples Jupyter Notebook](tests/tests.ipynb) once the server is running.
+For examples on how to use the server to communicate with the models, see the [Examples Jupyter Notebook](tests.ipynb) once the server is running.
+We also have an [example to use in Google Colab](ezlocalai-ngrok.ipynb).

 ## Demo UI